The Shardana: Warriors Of Sardinia 0 Comments

-One of the reasons given by the pro Sardinian-Nuragic-origin current, is the extraordinary variety of votive and bronze statuettes (brunzìttu nuragicu in Sardinian) depicting warriors armed with daggers or Sardinian swords, arches and arrows, protected by two horned helmets and circular shields found in the archaeological sites of the Nuraghe, of the Tombs of the Giants and of the Sacred Wells of Sardinia.
-These wears are the same of the pirates and mercenaries in Egyptian monuments mentioned as "Shardana".
+One of the reasons given by the pro-Sardinian-Nuragic-origin current is the extraordinary variety of votive and bronze statuettes (brunzìttu nuragicu in Sardinian) depicting warriors armed with daggers or Sardinian swords, arches and arrows, protected by two horned helmets and circular shields found in the archaeological sites of the Nuraghe, of the Tombs of the Giants and of the Sacred Wells of Sardinia.
+These wears are the same as the pirates and mercenaries in Egyptian monuments mentioned as "Shardana".

 But let's get to know this fascinating population better!

-In many bronze statuettes the characters raise their hands, perhaps as a sign of greeting or prayer.
+In many bronze statuettes, the characters raise their hands, perhaps as a sign of greeting or prayer.
 It is very likely that it was the Shardanas who introduced the worship of water in Sardinia, and perhaps also the solar and lunar rituals and the observation of the Solstices.
-For this cult, sacred wells were built in correspondence with the wells and the well temples (see the HOLY WELLS & SACRED SPRINGS article).
+For this cult, sacred wells were built in correspondence with the sacred wells and the well temples.

 Written by Daniela Toti

 Share your opinion with us!